Lawson Apartments: Current use

 The apartments were refurbished in 1986, following their sale by Colonial Mutual and they were subsequently strata titled and sold off individually in 1987.
 Four residential apartments are located on each floor, levels 3 to 10, inclusive.

-The Perth Club premises, located on the Ground floor and levels 1 and 2, became the home for the Karrakatta Club with part of the ground floor shared with Balthazar, a fine-dining restaurant.

-The club relocated to the Lawson Apartments in 1986, following the sale of its former club premises on St Georges Terrace, before moving to ANZAC House in October 2020.
+The Perth Club premises, located on the ground floor and on levels 1 and 2, became the home for the Karrakatta Club with part of the ground floor shared with Balthazar, a fine-dining restaurant.
+The club relocated to the Lawson Apartments in 1986, following the sale of its former club premises on St Georges Terrace, before moving to ANZAC House in October 2020 and another members-only social club occupying the vacated premises after refurbishment.

-Currently, the former Karrakatta Club premises are being refurbished for use by the new members only club Lawson Flats.

 Heritage value

 The building was classified by the National Trust on 4 May 1981 and included on the City of Perth's Municipal Heritage Inventory on 20 December 1985.
 The Building was placed on the permanent Register of the National Estate on 25 March 1986 and was permanently listed on the State Register of Heritage Places by the Heritage Council of Western Australia on 1 December 1995.